MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-MarkdownAboutHelp.md

 The `New-MarkdownAboutHelp` cmdlet generates a Markdown file that is prepopulated with the standard elements of an About Topic.
-The cmdlet copies the template MD, renames headers and file name according to the **AboutName** parameter, and deposits the file in the directory designated by the **OutputFoler** parameter.
+The cmdlet copies the template MD, renames headers and file name according to the **AboutName** parameter, and deposits the file in the directory designated by the **OutputFolder** parameter.

 The About Topic can be converted to Txt format.
 About topics must be in txt format or the PowerShell Help engine will not be able to parse the document.